 “Stereo” environments (stereoscopic and stereophonic) have been widening the fields of photography and sound since the 19th century, contributing to the emergence of a…Continue

 Added by Michael Pritchard on July 12, 2016 at 19:42 — No Comments

 The 11th Seminar on the Origins and History of Cinema will have the theme of: Presences and Representations of Women in the Early Years of Cinema 1895-1920 and will take place in Girona, on Thursday 30th and Friday 31st of March, 2017.
 Details of the call for papers can be found here: …Continue

 Added by Michael Pritchard on July 12, 2016 at 19:35 — No Comments

 Greetings.
 I am looking for information about this albumen photo, a student art room at the South Kensington Museum, which became part of the V&A. It has a Letterpress description, and the blindstamps of both the museum (Loan), and of the photographers Cundall and Downes.

-The V&A has an exact copy, and…Continue
+The V&A has an exact copy, and the photographer is listed as Cundall and Downes, with a…Continue

 The History and Archives section of the German Photographic Society (Deutsche Gesellschaft für Photographie, DGPh) has recognised scientific research in the history and theory of photography since 1978.